Roberto Rambaudi: International career

 Rambaudi also earned two caps for Italy in 1994 under manager Arrigo Sacchi, making his international debut in a 2–0 away victory over Estonia, in an UEFA Euro 1996 qualification match.

 After retirement

-After retiring, Rambaudi worked as a coach, firstly with the Lazio Youth squad from 2003, and later moving to coach Latina the following season, although he was sacked after only a few matches by Sciaretta.
-He signed a contract with Viterbese for the 2007–08 season, although he was unable to help the club avoid relegation.
+After retiring, Rambaudi worked as a coach, firstly with the Lazio Youth squad in 2003, and later moving to coach Latina the following season.
+However, he was sacked after only a few matches by Sciaretta.
+He signed a contract with Viterbese for the 2007–08 season, although he could not help the club avoid relegation.

 He later worked as a football pundit for Dahlia TV, and subsequently Mediaset Premium.

 On 3 March 2021, he was hired as head coach of Serie D club Flaminia.
 He left the club in October 2021 after a poor start to the season.

+On 10 October 2023, Rambaudi was announced as the new head coach of Serie D club Legnano, only to leave them by mutual consent after just a single game in charge.